DFabric/DPlatform-Shell/README.md

 `sudo sh ~/DPlatform/dplatform.sh`

 Next times, only run this last command for DPlatform

+## Requirements

+A recent GNU/Linux operating system with **SystemD** is highly recommended:

+Debian 8 Jessie and derivatives like Ubuntu and Raspbian

+CentOS 7, Fedora and other RHEL derivatives

+A x86, x86_64 or armv6, armv7 or armv8 CPU.

+Development is still active.
+Most things should work, but problems could occur, more testing is needed.
+Please feel free to open an issue and create a pull request, all contributions are welcome!

+## Roadmap
+ - [1] Install apps efficiently through a terminal UI - In progress
+ - (2) DPlatform Web GUI to manage apps easily - Early prototypes started
+ - (3) Build a custom image with DPlatform Web GUI auto-configuration - Not started

 ## Contributors - Special thanks
 [@cryptono](https://github.com/cryptono) (torito) - testing